rhbuckley/csc212-project1/README.md

     save all of the pointer relationships that we had, so we had to scrap some things.

 ### Runtime instructions

+After running the file, you will see a command line interface with options to navigate many different menus to do anything that you may want to do.
+Keep in mind the structure of the program ...
+Gradebook > Course > Categories > Deliverable.

 ### Sample input/output screenshots with brief explanations of the images used

+To store our data, we used a rudimentarty custom human readable text format.

+This format has three keywords: BEGIN, END & ADD.

+BEGIN and END are used for non-deepest classes, while ADD is used for the deepest data (deliverables).

+Here is an example

+`BEGIN GRADEBOOK
+   BEGIN COURSE "English"
+      BEGIN CATEGORY "Essays"
+         ADD DELIVERABLE "Essay 1" 85.0 100.0
+         ADD DELIVERABLE "Essay 2" 90.0 100.0
+         ADD DELIVERABLE "Essay 3" 80.0 100.0
+      END CATEGORY
+      BEGIN CATEGORY "Reading"
+         ADD DELIVERABLE "Book Report" 95.0 100.0
+         ADD DELIVERABLE "Comprehension Quiz" 88.0 100.0
+      END CATEGORY
+   END COURSE
+   BEGIN COURSE "Math"
+      BEGIN CATEGORY "Algebra"
+         ADD DELIVERABLE "Chapter 1 Test" 92.0 100.0
+         ADD DELIVERABLE "Chapter 2 Test" 88.0 100.0
+      END CATEGORY
+      BEGIN CATEGORY "Geometry"
+         ADD DELIVERABLE "Proofs Project" 78.0 100.0
+         ADD DELIVERABLE "Triangle Quiz" 90.0 100.0
+      END CATEGORY
+   END COURSE
+END GRADEBOOK`

+Taken from: `sample/.gradebook-1`